Why study STEM?

 Providing students with opportunities to engage with STEM learning experiences has many benefits.
 Students:

 explore the learning areas of science, technology, engineering, and mathematics within the context of authentic problem-solving, which has excellent potential to develop their interest in pursuing these fields of study.
-Careers across STEM comprise over 25,000 jobs in Hawai‘i, with projected growth over the next decade both state- and nation-wide (University of Hawai‘i Community Colleges, 2018).
+Careers across STEM comprise over 25,000 jobs in Hawai‘i, with projected growth over the next decade both state- and nation-wide (Hawaii P20 Education-to-Workforce Report: STEM Career Pathways instead of UHCC, 2019).

 become exposed to an integrated view of the world, recognizing that many challenging problems they will encounter as adults cannot be addressed from one way of knowing.